str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 #### Warmup Data
 4. **_vectorize.csv_**: data used during the vectorization warmup for Assignment 5

 ### Imports
 **NOTE:** We are only allowing three imports: numpy, collections.Counter and time.
 We will be checking to see if any other libraries are used.
 You are not allowed to use any outside libraries especially for part 4 (challenge).
 Please remember that you should not change any function headers.

-## The Assignment
-Classification is used widely in machine learning to figure out how to sort new data that comes through.
-You will build, train and test decision tree models to perform basic classification tasks.
-Students should understand how decision trees and random forests work.
-This will help you develop an intuition for how and why accuracy differs for training and testing data based on different parameters.

 ---